 2.2 Any media, documentation or training notes that we provide will remain our property at all times and may not be copied or distributed in any manner without our written permission.

-2.3 You acknowledge that for us to provide the Services successfully in accordance with the Agreement (including, where relevant, the Project Brief),we require your co-operation and collaboration on a timely basis.
-Further information on what we will need from you can be found in the Project Brief and you accept that if you are not able to comply with those responsibilities, the Delivery of the Software may be delayed and Additional Fees may be incurred.
+2.3 You acknowledge that for us to provide the Services successfully in accordance with the Agreement (including, where relevant, the Statement of Work),we require your co-operation and collaboration on a timely basis.
+Further information on what we will need from you can be found in the Statement of Work and you accept that if you are not able to comply with those responsibilities, the Delivery of the Software may be delayed and Additional Fees may be incurred.

 3. Access And Use